Post

 The lower and upper halves of the calculator; the first one contains the main circuit and the display, the second one contains the keyboard circuitry.

-Close-up of the (dusty) Nixie tubes:
+Close-up of the (dusty) VFD tubes:

 The display assembly is mounted on the main circuit board using some sort of extension port, so it’s easily removable: